Skip to content

 Dr. Khan is the author of "100 Rules of Fat Loss" — a comprehensive guide covering diet, exercise, and lifestyle modifications for long-term weight management success.

-Embracing Yoga and Stretching During Ramadan Fasting for Weight Loss in Dubai
+Embracing Yoga and Stretching for Weight Loss During Ramadan in the UAE

-Recommended Gentle Yoga and Stretching Poses for Fasting
+Recommended Yoga Poses and Stretches for Fasting Individuals

 • Cat-Cow Pose (Marjaryasana-Bitilasana): Excellent for spinal flexibility and gentle abdominal massage.

-• Child's Pose (Balasana): A deeply relaxing and restorative pose that calms the mind and gently stretches the hips, thighs, and ankles.
+• Child's Pose (Balasana): A deeply relaxing and restorative pose that calms the nervous system.

-• Seated Forward Fold (Paschimottanasana): Stretches the hamstrings, spine, and shoulders, promoting relaxation.
+• Seated Forward Fold (Paschimottanasana): Stretches the hamstrings and spine, promoting relaxation.

-• Legs-Up-the-Wall Pose (Viparita Karani): A restorative inversion that helps relieve fatigue, calms the nervous system, and improves circulation.
+• Legs-Up-the-Wall Pose (Viparita Karani): A restorative pose that can help reduce swelling in the legs and calm the mind.

-• Neck and Shoulder Rolls: Simple stretches to release tension often accumulated during the day.
+• Neck and Shoulder Rolls: Simple stretches to release tension in the upper body, common with desk work.

 Ready to Transform Your Body?